 The easiest way to add a block to your canvas is to drag and drop it.

 5. Go back to the Simulink Library Browser and under Simulink click on Sources.
-A list of different components that can act as sources appears.
+A list of different components that can act as sources, appear.
 Add the Pulse Generator block to you model.
-This block will help us to generate the signal to turn the LED on and off.
+This block will help us generate the signal to turn the LED on and off.

 6. We will need one more component from the Simulink Library Browser.
 Under Simulink go to Sinks.
 Add the Scope block to your model.
-This will help us visualise the waveform generated.
+This will help us visualize the waveform generated.

 7. We will now connect the blocks together.
 Click on the arrow to the right of the Pulse Generator block and drag it to the arrow on the left of the Digital Input block.

 You can click and drag any of the blocks to move them around on the canvas.
 You can also use the scroll wheel to zoom in and out.
 In order to fit all of the blocks onto the display, hit Space.

 8. We can see the transmitted signal by listening in with the Scope block.
 To do so, click on the arrow to the left of the Scope block and drag onto the link you previously created.